-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+3. Comply with Department standards related to provider qualifications.

 Staff providing on campus peer support as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: